Education Programs

 6.3 Saving the Seas

-One of the leading causes of damage to our planet is human activity.
-Rising temperatures, degraded water quality, and habitat destruction are drastically altering many habitats – from warm, tropical waters to the cold, Arctic Ocean.
-Dive in to explore the threat of coral bleaching, analyze the effects of rising temperatures on animals, and discover how coastal engineering can play a role in protecting our marine ecosystems and our own infrastructure.
+Human activity is one of the biggest forces affecting our planet today.
+Rising temperatures, degrading water quality, and habitat destruction are drastically changing all types of ocean habitats from warm and tropical waters to even the icy and frigid seas.
+Join us as we explore the threats that cause coral bleaching, analyze the effects of rising temperatures on animals, and discover how coastal engineering can play a role in protecting our marine ecosystems.
+Along the way, you might even discover just how connected we are to the ocean, and why the choices we make on land ripple far beyond the shoreline.

 -